-The Nintendo Entertainment System version of Strider is substantially different from the versions modeled after the arcade game, and warrants a separate section in this entry.
-It is a side-scrolling platformer with an item system, multiple levels you can explore and return to later, and simple inventory-based puzzles.
+The Nintendo Entertainment System version of Strider is substantially different from the versions modeled after the Arcade game, and warrants a separate section in this entry.
+It is a side-scrolling platformer with an item system, multiple levels to explore and return to later, and simple inventory-based puzzles.
 The plot is also more explicitly laid out in the NES version, although the goals are completely different.

-In the NES version you still play as Hiryu, a Strider whose goals and allegiances are never explicitly stated but whose expertise is still with the deadly cypher blade.
-In the Nintendo version, Strider starts out with no powers, but gains them over time at the end of various levels similar in the way that so-called metroidvania games work: you find an item which is then permanently placed in your inventory, then you can perform this ability.
-Magnet boots, for example, allow you to climb special walls, while the plasma sword allows you to charge up a blast over time and hurl it at enemies at a distance.
+In the NES version the player still assumes the role of Hiryu, a Strider whose goals and allegiances are never explicitly stated but whose expertise with the deadly cypher blade is unquestioned.
+In the Nintendo version, Strider starts out with no powers, but gains them over time by finding special items in the vein of Metroidvania games.
+Magnet boots, for example, allow Hiryu to climb special walls, while the plasma sword allows him to charge up a blast over time and hurl it at enemies at a distance.

-Play begins aboard a space station called a Dragon, which allows Strider to deploy to various spots on the Earth.
-The game begins in Kazakh, similar in theme to the Kazakhskaya of the arcade-style game.
-Discovering information-encoded diskettes you unlock other areas: Egypt, with its obligatory pyramid and tomb motif; Africa, that for some reason is not differentiated from Egypt, which is a jungle only vaguely similar to the rain forest level in the arcade game; dry Australia (which has a secret tunnel that leads to Africa); a brick-covered complex in China; a small building in Japan where someone from Hiryu's past waits; and Los Angeles (the only city named, and a relatively short level), as well as a final secret location.
+Play begins aboard a space station called a Dragon, which allows Hiryu to deploy to various spots across the Earth.
+The game begins in Kazakh, similar in theme to the Kazakhskaya of the Arcade game.
+Through discovering information-encoded diskettes Hiryu unlock other areas: Egypt, with its obligatory pyramid and tomb motif; Africa, that for some reason is not differentiated from Egypt, which is a jungle only vaguely similar to the rain forest level in the Arcade game; dry Australia (which has a secret tunnel that leads to Africa); a brick-covered complex in China; a small building in Japan where someone from Hiryu's past awaits; and Los Angeles (the only city named, and a relatively short level), as well as a final secret location.

-When interrogating or defeating enemies you're able to pick up clues that lead you to these various spots, as well as keys picked up in specific locations which allow you access to different areas on maps you've already been to.
-Kazakh, for example, will be visited multiple times to unlock all its secrets.
-As each of the bosses in the locations are defeated, Strider levels up, allowing more health and energy, as well as giving you a new "trick" or two, which are special abilities that use energy.
+When interrogating or defeating enemies Hiryu is able to pick up clues that leads him to these various spots, as well as keys picked up in specific locations which allows him access to different areas on maps he has already visited.
+Kazakh, for example, will need to be visited multiple times to unlock all its secrets.
+As each of the bosses in the locations are defeated, Strider levels up, providing more health and energy, as well as giving him a new "trick" or two, which are special abilities that use energy.
 Many of these abilities are not necessary for completing the game, but will make certain portions easier.

 - Fire (costs 5 energy) - ranged attack that can in special circumstances knock objects out of opponent's hands